Separating Price and Cost Leads to Competitive Advantages

 Home

 Know your customers.
-Knowing your target market, down to an accurate description of the archetype customer, is critical to your business.
+Knowing your target market, down to an accurate description of your archetype customer, is critical to your business.
 It helps you develop your products, advertise well, and sell successfully.
 Known as developing your customer persona, you and your team should describe your target customer in such great detail that you can spot this person at a distance with nothing more than a glance.

 Here’s a write-up shared by one of Eben’s former students: